Gageperrin/it-notes/it-topics/cissp.md

 Risk management terms include:
 * Threat agent: Entity that has the potential to cause damage to an asset
 * Threat: Any potential danger
+* Threat event: Accidental or intentional occurrence that exploit a vulnerability
+* Threat vector: The attack path of exploitation that can cause harm
 * Attack: Any harmful action that exploits a vulnerability
 * Vulnerability: A weakness in an asset that could be exploited by a threat
 * Risk: Significant exposure to a threat or vulnerability